 Note: If you are using the Windows 7° operating system®, Removable Disk is not displayed by default in the Window's My Computer folder when you mount a Local CD/DVD Drive or Local or Remote ISO Image.
 To view the Local CD/DVD Drive or Local or Remote ISO Image in this folder, select Tools > Folder Options > View and deselect "Hide empty drives in the Computer folder".

-Note: You cannot access a remote ISO image via virtual media using an IPv6 address due to technical limitations of third-party software used by the .
+Note: You cannot access a remote ISO image via virtual media using an IPv6 address due to third-party software technical limitations.